 "You can't control anyone else's behavior," Silverman says.
 "The only one in your charge is you."

 Relationship Problem: Trust

-Trust is an essential part of a relationship.
-Are there certain behaviors that are causing you not to trust your partner, or do you have unresolved issues that are hindering you from trusting others?
+Trust is a key part of a relationship.
+Do you see certain things that cause you not to trust your partner?
+Or do you have unresolved issues that prevent you from trusting others?

 You and your partner can develop trust in each other by following these tips, Fay says.

 - Do what you say you will do.